HeltonDG/rhel9-centralized-logging-resilient-storage/README.md

 # rhel9-centralized-logging-resilient-storage
 Centralized logging architecture built on top of a bastion-based administrative foundation.
 This project focuses on secure log transport, storage failure-domain isolation, and live LVM migration following a controlled disk exhaustion incident.

-# RHEL 9 Centralized Logging with Resilient Storage

-Centralized logging architecture built on top of a bastion-based administrative foundation.
-This project focuses on secure log transport, storage failure-domain isolation, and live LVM migration following a controlled disk exhaustion incident.

 This repository extends the platform established in:

 👉 **RHEL-9-Bastion-Foundation-Lab**